Online Tourist Guide Training Courses

 Northern Cape Province

-Once a tourist guide feels that he/she is ready to be tested on an additional site/region/province an appointment is made with TGI and a written exam and 2 itineraries are drawn up as assessments.
+Once a tourist guide feels that he/she is ready to be tested on an additional site/region/province an appointment is made with TGI for an online written exam.
 If successful TGI will issue him/her with a certificate for the new qualification.
 The cost for these exams are R600.00 per site/region/province.